utdata/icj-class/static-apps/static-01-framework.md

 We will:

-- Learn about the structure of a static-generator site.
+- Learn about static site generators and the template we will use.
 - We'll rebuild our Ship's Log site with two types of pages: an index, and then multiple entry pages.
 - We'll introduce a "data" element to repeat code in a loop.

 ## Building up to the static-generator app

-Through this semester we've been building your coding skills, adding a new language or tool at each step.
-For each of the three core technologies, HTML, CSS and JavaScript, we've enhanced the language with tools or systems to make them more efficient to use.
+Through this semester we've been building your coding skills, adding a new language or tool at each week.
+For each of the three core technologies, HTML, CSS and JavaScript, we've enhanced the base language with tools or systems to make them more efficient to use.

-When you built your Bootstrap project, you had to completely finish one page before you copied it to create your second page, which means you had lots of duplicate code.
-If you need to change something in the Jumbotron, you had to change it on two pages.
+When you built your Bootstrap practice project, you had to completely finish one page before you copied it to create your second page, which means you had lots of duplicate code.
+If you needed to change something in the Jumbotron, you had to change it on two pages.
 Imagine if your site had hundreds of pages.
 That's too labor intensive in the age of computers.
 With this lesson we'll introduce a system that allows you to create a template framework that can be used to generate a number of pages with minimal extra effort.

-Static Site Generators are an approach to web development that allow you to build a powerful, server-based website locally on your computer but pre-builds the site into static files for deployment.
+Static Site Generators are an approach to web development that allow you to build a powerful, server-based website locally on your computer, but then compiles the pages into a single directory that can be used published with a simple web server, without the need of a live database.

-There are [lots of ways](https://www.staticgen.com/) to build static sites using a myriad of programming languages.
+There are [many tools](https://www.staticgen.com/) to build static sites using a myriad of programming languages.
 Some of them have support for themes and other significant customization.
 Many are built to serve as blogs, but usually they can be coerced into other purposes.

 For our class, I have provided you a project framework in a repo that uses Node.js and Nunjucks create a template environment.